rlf-arlut/tmrg/doc/source/triplication.rst

    wire myWireB=myWire;
    wire myWireC=myWire;

-This convention ensures that you can still simulate and synthesize you original design.
+This coding convention ensures that you can still simulate and synthesize you original design.
-TMRG will convert this declarations during elaboration process to the desired ones.
+TMRG will convert these declarations during the elaboration process to the desired declarations.
-Lets see how we can use this in our resetBlock example.
+Lets see how it works in our resetBlock example:

 .. literalinclude:: ../../examples/resetBlock03.v
    :language: verilog